theomega/IMAP_DMS/README.md

 ===========

 The most recent version is checked in at the [git-repository][gitrepo].
-It uses [git submodules][gitsubmodules] to include external libraries.
-For this reason you must download these submodules after you have downloaded this repository.
+It uses [git sub modules][gitsubmodules] to include external libraries.
+For this reason you must download these sub modules after you have downloaded this repository.

     git clone https://github.com/theomega/IMAP_DMS.git
     cd IMAP_DMS